NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 }
 ```

-Building and running the `folks` attribute, will give again a new version of the
+Building and running the `folks` attribute with `nix-build -A folks` will again produce a new version of the script.
-script.
+It will print, as you may expect, `hello folks`.

-All the other parameters will remain the same as the have been when `hello` was
+All the other parameters will remain the same as they have been when `hello` was
 instantiated.

-This is especially useful and often seen on packages that provide a whole lot of
+This is especially useful and often seen on packages that provide many
-options to optimize the build.
+options to customize the build.

-An example to mention here is the `neovim` attribute in nixpkgs, which has has
+An example to mention here is the [`neovim`](https://search.nixos.org/packages?channel=22.05&show=neovim&from=0&size=50&sort=relevance&type=packages&query=neovim) attribute in nixpkgs, which has has
 some overrideable arguments like `extraLuaPackages`, `extraPythonPackages`, or
 `withRuby`.

 ## 3. Benefit: modifiable

-And now I want to introduce one of my most favorite benefits:
+And now I want to introduce one of my favorite benefits:

-You can actually create your own version of `callPackage`, which comes in quite
+You can actually create your own version of `callPackage`.
+This comes in quite
 handy when you have large sets where the attributes to be built depend on each
 other.